iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.7-0.9.8.md

 SOGo backup script `/var/vmail/backup/backup_sogo.sh` shipped in iRedMail-0.9.7 and earlier releases contains 3 issues:

 - it cannot remove old backup files
 - it doesn't set correct owner and permission on backup files
-- it cannot find command `sogo-tool` on FreeBSD
+- it cannot find command `sogo-tool` on FreeBSD.
+This issue causes our script didn't backup any sogo data at all.

 To fix them, please download the latest version and override the one on your
 system: